Daechul-Jung/brain2rl/README.md

 # Brain2RL Project

-A comprehensive pipeline for converting brain signals (EEG, fMRI, etc.) to reinforcement learning control of OpenArm through tokenization and attention mechanisms.
+A comprehensive pipeline for converting brain signals to reinforcement learning control of OpenArm through tokenization and attention mechanisms.

 ## Table of Contents